1.7. Example Outputs

 Fig. 1.7.2.1 Comparison of building loss ratios from San Francisco testbed - SimCenter (left), USGS-Haywired (right).

-Both studies were based on Mw 7.0 Hayward fault ruptures simulated using the SW4 software by the LLNL research group, however, the ground motion time histories are different for the two studies.
-Epicenters for the two earthquake scenarios are close (East Oakland and San Leandro for Haywired and SimCenter, respectively), but other rupture characteristics are different and the SimCenter ground motions were simulated with more recent versions of the SW4 engine and the USGS geophysical model of the Bay Area.
+Both studies were based on Mw 7.0 Hayward fault ruptures simulated using the SW4 software by the LLNL research group.
+However, the ground motion time histories are different for the two studies.
+Epicenters for the two earthquake scenarios are close (East Oakland and San Leandro for Haywired and SimCenter, respectively), but other rupture characteristics are different.
+The SimCenter ground motions were simulated with more recent versions of the SW4 engine and the USGS geophysical model of the Bay Area.
 In general, the ground motions used in the SimCenter study are less severe than those used in the earlier Haywired study, and they are in better agreement with expectations based on past earthquake data.

 Hudnut18